 - Drop the seasoning and corn starch into the bag and seal it.

 - Shake the bag, moving the wings around with your hands to get the coating on all of the wings.

 - Remove the wings from the bag and place back on the rack that was used to dry them.
 Any excess rub and corn starch will drop into the sheet pan.

 Grilled wings are best using two zone cooking, or direct and indirect heat.
 For this specific recipe we use a technique in which we build a pile of lump charcoal in the center of the grill and get the internal temperature of the grill at 400 degrees.
 We then place the wings around the pile of lit charcoal in a circle.

-- When the internal temperature of the grill reaches 400 degrees, place the seasoned wings in a circle around the heat.
+- When the internal temperature of the grill reaches 400 degrees, place the seasoned wings on the grill grates in a circle around the heat.

 - Cover the grill and grill wings for 10 minutes.
 After 10 minutes, flip the wings.

 - Flip the wings again after 10 more minutes.